LIKLY-51/Horror-Gamemode/README.md

 Its just a gamemode for garry's mod that changes some things so its more suited for horror maps that trys to have as little extra requirements as possble.

-I'm also somewhat new to making mods so don't expect it to a 10/10.

 ## Features
 * Toggle Flashlight use for players
 * Set who can use noclip(eg admin only)